google/material-design-lite/README.md

 # Material Design Lite

-A library of [Material Design](www.google.com/design/spec/material-design/introduction.html) components in CSS, JS and HTML.
+> A library of [Material Design](www.google.com/design/spec/material-design/introduction.html) components in CSS, JS and HTML

 ## Getting Started

-### Clone / download
+### Download

 Clone or [download](https://github.com/google/material-design-lite/archive/master.zip) this repository and reference the following files in your project: